Thiago099/jsx-dom-builder/README.md

     .#model(data)

-    // replaces the element style for the following style .$style("background-color:red")
+    // replaces the element style for the following style
+    // if it is a variable it will be replaced every time the element updates .$style("background-color:red")

-    // sets a single instance of style to the element .$style("color","blue")
+    // sets a single instance of style to the element
+    // will also update
+    .$style("color","blue")

     // removes the element from the dom